 4. Now is not the only time in your life you can travel or live abroad

 This may not be the only time in your life you can travel or live abroad, but it is certainly the easiest time to.
 Freedom is a luxury afforded to 20-somethings that quickly disappears as you get absorbed in a career, find a serious partner, and eventually start a family.
 The ability to pick up and go is one that we tend to take for granted.
 This is a time in your life when you are learning, growing and becoming more comfortable with yourself.
 What better place to do all of that self-discovery than in Dublin, Sydney, Barcelona, Florence, Milan, Paris, or (my personal favorite) London?

 5. You miss out

-FOMO (Fear of Missing Out) is a common ailment of those avoiding the abroad experience.
-Let me just show you a few of the things our London interns have done the mere two weeks since they’ve been in the UK:
+FOMO (Fear of Missing Out) is a common concern of those avoiding the abroad experience.
+Let me just show you a few of the things that our London interns have done in the mere two weeks since they’ve been in the UK: